 At around 1.3 children per woman, fertility rates in Spain have been amongst the lowest in the OECD for the past two decades.
 Increasingly, women and men first want to establish themselves in the labour market before having children.
 This has led to a postponement of childbirth and the average age of first childbirth for mothers is now close to 30.
 Low fertility rates are also related to a fall in the number of large families and a significant proportion of women remaining childless.”

-8. The cost of life is much lower than European averages.
+9. The cost of life in Spain is much lower than European averages.

 Here are the results:

-If you compare Spain on this Chart in Orange colour with Europe in Blue colour, you will notice that Spain is more expensive in 3 areas: “Electricity, Gaz and fuels”, “Furniture and Furnishings” and “Transport and Equipment”.
-A Fourth area not represented on this chart is Communication.
-For those 4, Spain is between 2% and 4% more expensive.
+If you compare Spain on this Chart in Orange colour with Europe in Blue colour, you will notice that Spain is more expensive in 2 areas: “Electricity, Gaz and fuels” and “Furniture and Furnishings” by 3%.
+A third sector not represented on this chart is Communication, which is 28% more expensive than the rest of Europe.
 For all the other sectors, Spain is cheaper!